-38. Corporate Social Responsibility (CSR) expenditure
+37. Corporate Social Responsibility (CSR) expenditure

 Section 135 of the Companies Act, 2013, requires Company to spend towards Corporate Social Responsibility (CSR).
-The Company is expected to spend $\gtrless$ 9,898 towards CSR in compliance of this requirement.
-A sum of $\gtrless$ 9,540 has been spent during the fiscal year towards CSR activities as per details given below.
-The balance amount to be spent is $\gtrless$ 358.
+The Company is expected to spend ₹ 17,200 towards CSR in compliance of this requirement.
+A sum of ₹ 17,200 has been spent during the current year towards CSR activities as per details given below.